TanLiangMing/REDesign-ACE_SCDFXIBM/README.md

 Climate change is inevitable, with projected increase in temperatures leading to phenomena such as the Urban Heat Island effect.
 This leads to an environment and climate where it is increasingly physically challenging for First Responders to train and operate to maximum efficiency and performance.
 How might SCDF leverage wearables or other technologies to provide relief or enhancement in harsh operating conditions and maximise the safety, health and performance of First Responders during training and operations?

-First Responders may face an increasing physical challenge because of the increased environmental temperature (ET) and humidity (EH), which affects their physiological and psychological states both before and during operations.
-ET and EH are thus critical factors to take into consideration to maximise safety and performance.

 ### How can technology help?

 There are plenty of existing wearable technology to measure heat strain indicators,